Edd-Cole/tech-test-practice/README.md

 For example: A = [1,0,1,0,1] means there will be 4 passings in total, and A = [0,1,0,1,1] means there will be 5 passings in total.

-If you hit 2,000,000,000 passings, return -1.
+If you get >= 2,000,000,000 passings, return -1.

 This test is also timed, so make sure your algorithm is <a href="https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation">time efficient</a>.

 As an aside, if your solution is not time efficient, you will be waiting for jest for a very long time!
 My computer runs the 1,000,000 sized array in about 3 minutes.
-The aim is to get this down to 1 second.
-The codility link will help!
+The aim is to get this down to 5 seconds.
+The links will help!

 ---
 ## 14. Implement Quick Sort
 ### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/implement-quick-sort">link</a>
+Earlier, I asked you to sort an array of values using Bubble Sort.

 Unfortunately, Bubble Sort is a little slow...

-Consider the following array: [50, 49, 48, ..., 3, 2, 1].
-Which is all the numbers counting down from 50 to 1 and worked at a rate of 1 loop per ms.
+Consider the following array: [50, 49, 48, ..., 3, 2, 1], all the numbers counting down from 50 to 1 and our computer working at a rate of 1 loop per ms.

 The array would need to be looped 50 * 50 = 2,500 times.
 That's 2.5 seconds to solve with Bubble Sort; an age in computing terms.

-And what would happen if our array was 10,000,000 digits long processing it at the same rate?
+And what would happen if our array was 10,000,000 digits long, processing it at the same rate as above?

 Worst case, it would take 100,000,000 seconds.
 Or, a little over 3 years to sort.
 Still, better than pushing a button for 3 years every 108 minutes.
 <br /><br />